 - This standard refers to a period of 12 continuous months, and the program should provide data reflecting the most recent 12-month period for which data is available. - Programs should clearly indicate the period for which they are providing data.
 Calculations should be provided for each academic term within the 12-month period (e.g., summer, fall, short winter 2-week session, and spring).
 The ratio for the 12-month period would then be the average of the per-term ratios.
-If your program has an unusual term structure that makes providing term-by-term data impossible or unwieldy, you should explain that structure and clearly explain the data and calculations that you provide to address the requirements of the standard. - Programs that operate at multiple sites must address this standard for the program as a whole and separately for each site. - For faculty FTE calculations: - All faculty, both core and affiliate, should be included in the program's calculations when determining FTE ratios.
-All full-time and part-time faculty who teach, supervise, advise or otherwise serve in the program should be included. - Programs should clearly explain how full-time equivalency for faculty is determined and outline calculations used in this process.
+If your program has an unusual term structure that makes providing term-by-term data impossible or unwieldy, you should explain that structure and clearly explain the data and calculations that you provide to address the requirements of the standard. - For faculty FTE calculations: - All faculty, both core and affiliate, should be included in the program's calculations when determining FTE ratios.
+All full-time and part-time faculty who teach, supervise, advise or otherwise serve in the program should be included. - o Programs should clearly explain how full-time equivalency for faculty is determined and outline calculations used in this process. - o Programs should identify each faculty member included in the ratio and show how each faculty member's individual FTE value is calculated.

-- o Programs should identify each faculty member included in the ratio and show how each faculty member's individual FTE value is calculated (for programs with multiple sites, this should be done for each site as well as for the program as a whole). - o If faculty FTE are determined based on an individual's teaching load in relation to a standard full-time load, programs should document the institution's teaching load expectations for full-time faculty.
+- If faculty FTE are determined based on an individual's teaching load in relation to a standard full-time load, programs should document the institution's teaching load expectations for full-time faculty.
 If teaching loads differ by rank and status (e.g., a clinical faculty member has a 4:4 teaching load while a tenure track faculty member has a 2:2 load), those differences should be described. - o If full-time faculty teaching loads are classified differently during summer sessions or other short academic terms, an explanation should be provided.
 Programs also might clarify what activities beyond teaching a faculty member with full-time status might engage in during the summer months or other short academic terms.
 For example, what FTE equivalent would be assigned to a faculty member teaching 1 course and serving as counselor education department chair? - No individual faculty member may be counted as more than 1.0 FTE.
-If a faculty member teaches a load that exceeds their stated contract or a standard full-time load, the program must count them as no more than 1.0 FTE. - Because core faculty are, by definition, full-time to the counselor education program, core faculty may each typically be counted as 1.0 FTE without specific calculations. - Any faculty member who teaches across multiple sites should be counted proportionately at each site based on their time allocation.
-For example, if Professor Botti, who has a full-time 4:4 load, teaches one course at site A and three courses at site B, then they might be listed as .25 FTE at site A and .75 FTE at site B. - CACREP recognizes that faculty responsibilities go beyond teaching.
+If a faculty member teaches a load that exceeds their stated contract or a standard full-time load, the program must count them as no more than 1.0 FTE. - Because core faculty are, by definition, full-time to the counselor education program, core faculty may each typically be counted as 1.0 FTE without specific calculations. - CACREP recognizes that faculty responsibilities go beyond teaching.
 When a program determines FTE figures based on teaching load, but wants to reflect responsibilities other than teaching in a faculty member's FTE figure, the program should clearly indicate what those responsibilities are and how they factor into the faculty member's FTE figure.
 This could include receiving release time for grant work, field experience coordination, or program director responsibilities. - CACREP also recognizes that not all programs/institutions will calculate full-time equivalency for faculty members based on teaching load.
 CACREP will accept an institution's method of calculation for FTEs (both faculty and student FTEs) as long as the program can document that the method is institutionally utilized and it is presented in a transparent manner and clearly explained in reporting.